gusakovgiorgi/ArchitectureComponentsSimpleApp/README.md

 Application use:
 * Koin dependency library;
-* architectual components(viewmodel,extensions);
+* architectural components(viewModel,extensions);
 * retrofit2;
 * coroutines;
-* coroutineScope extentions.
+* coroutineScope extensions.

-App is written in MVVM style with Repository parrent.
+App is written in MVVM style with Repository parent.
 DTOs transfer in model objects visa mappers.
 Exception handling rely on repository.
 *\*There is some tests which show how to test components.
 \*App should proper handle orientation changing.
 \*Used API https://api.exchangeratesapi.io/latest*